Unbiased Directed Object Attention Graph for Object Navigation: Introduction

-Based on the DOA graph, we further design two novel cross-attention modules: the unbiased adaptive image attention (UAIA) module for the image branch and the unbiased adaptive object attention (UAOA) module for the object branch.
+Based on the DOA graph, we further design two novel cross-attention modules: the unbiased adaptive image attention (UAIA) module and the unbiased adaptive object attention (UAOA) module.
 As illustrated in Figure~\ref{fig:object attention bias}, the target is the arrival point, and the objects in view are the starting points for the directed edges in the DOA graph.
 The weight of a directed edge from an object node to a target node is the object's attention while searching for this target.
 The UAOA module uses object attention in the DOA graph to directly distribute weights to different objects.
-The UAIA module uses the DOA graph to realize the weighted average aggregation of the object semantic features and uses a multihead attention mechanism to determine the areas in the global image that need attention.
-We follow the operation described in \cite{du2020learning} to concatenate the image branch, object branch, and previous action branch into a vector.
+The UAIA module uses a multihead attention mechanism to determine the areas in the global image that need attention.
+We follow the operation described in \cite{du2020learning} to concatenate the image branch, object branch and previous action branch into a vector.
 However, just as the temporal sequence in the transformer needs positional encodings to acquire position information \cite{vaswani2017attention,zhou2021informer,su2021roformer}, different branches need tokens to represent their identities.
 In consequence, we propose an adaptive branch energy distribution (ABED) method, which allows the network to distinguish different branches with the addition of few parameters.
 Then, in accordance with \cite{zhang2021hierarchical}, we input the concatenated features of the multimodel information into a long short-term memory (LSTM) network for learning and optimize the model with the A3C reinforcement learning strategy.

 Extensive experiments on the AI2-Thor \cite{Kolve2017AI2THORAn} dataset show that our method not only eliminates the object attention bias problem but also increases the state-of-the-art (SOTA) method by 7.4\%, 8.1\%, 17.6\% in the success rate (SR), success weighted by path length (SPL) and success weighted by action efficiency (SAE) \cite{zhang2021hierarchical}.
 Our method performs well inasmuch as the agent has a more comprehensive understanding of object relationships and an unbiased attention distribution.
 In summary, our contributions are as follows: \begin{itemize}[leftmargin=12pt, topsep=4pt, parsep=2pt] \item We identify the prevalent object attention bias problem in object navigation, which occurs due to differences in object visibility. \item We propose the directed object attention (DOA) graph, which addresses the problem of object attention bias and provides the agent with a better understanding of the internal relationships between objects. \item The unbiased adaptive object attention (UAOA) and unbiased adaptive image attention (UAIA) modules use the DOA graph to allocate more reasonable attention resources to object features and global image features. \item We propose the parameter-free adaptive branch energy distribution (ABED) method to optimize branch feature aggregation. \end{itemize}